MicrosoftDocs/cpp-docs/docs/standard-library/numeric-functions.md

 ## <a name="adjacent_difference"></a> adjacent_difference

-Computes the successive differences between each element and its predecessor in an input range and outputs the results to a destination range or computes the result of a generalized procedure where the difference operation is replaced by another, specified binary operation.
+Computes the successive differences between each element and its predecessor in an input range.
+Outputs the results to a destination range.
+Or, computes the result of a generalized procedure where the difference operation is replaced by another, specified binary operation.

 ```cpp
 template <class InputIterator, class OutIterator>